 Last updated on July 10th, 2018 at 06:15 pm

 Vaporizing is a fairly simple, straightforward, and enjoyable experience.
 But when it comes to the technicalities of the process, there are a few very important things to consider.
 For starters, there is a major difference between the heating processes used by different dry herb vaporizers.
 Your unit will either use conduction or convection to get the job done.
 However, there is much more than meets the eye when it comes to heating your unit.
 We took the aforementioned heating methods and broke them down for you in the following article.
-Check it out!

 What is Conduction Vaping?

 There is a simple glass screen filter you put on the heating element coil for portable electronic vaporizer.
 You simply put it on top and place your ground up herbs on top of it.
-As you heat up the ceramic dry herb chamber, the coils heat should reach your herbs causing it to slowly vaporize.
+As you heat up the dry herb coil, the coils heat should reach your herbs causing it to slowly vaporize.

 What is Convection Vaping?